In this intensive, one-day course, you will learn the key features and benefits of the SystemVerilog Assertion language and its use in VCS.

 - Measure coverage on assertions and cover properties

-Design or Verification engineers who need to write assertions
+Design or Verification engineers who write SystemVerilog testbenches at the block or chip level

 To benefit the most from the material presented in this workshop, you should have: